DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Experimental investigation of -type algorithms in the toolbox

-As some algorithms have integrated schemes to help speed up the refinement of solutions with higher accuracy, we tested them when the solution with much higher precision ($\varepsilon_{\rm pe} = 10^{-8}$) is sought.
+Some algorithms have integrated schemes helping speed up the refinement of solutions.
+Therefore, we tested them with a much higher precision solution ($\varepsilon_{\rm pe} = 10^{-8}$).
 In \cref{tab:results2}, we summarize our experimental findings.

 First, the number of failed problems is much higher when higher accuracy is needed (see the \textbf{Failed} column in \cref{tab:results,tab:results2}).
-The smallest number of unsolved problems is achieved using \directgl{} $(6/81)$, where all failed test problems belong to $(n \ge 5)$ class.
+The smallest number of unsolved problems is achieved using \directgl{} $(6/81)$, where all failed test problems belong to the $(n \ge 5)$ class.
 The \directgl{} algorithm turns out to be more efficient even than hybrid methods.
-Overall, \directgl{} required approximately $16\%$ fewer function evaluations and took $29\%$ less time than the second-best algorithm, \birmin{} (see \textbf{Average results} column in \cref{tab:results2}).
-However, \birmin{} algorithm has the best median value (see \textbf{Median results} column), therefore solving at least half of the problems with the best performance.
+Overall, \directgl{} required approximately $7\%$ fewer function evaluations and took $32\%$ less time than the second and third best algorithms, \birmin{} and \dirmin, accordingly (see \textbf{Average results} column in \cref{tab:results2}).
+However, the \birmin{} algorithm has the best median value (see \textbf{Median results} column), solving at least half of the problems with the best performance.
 Finally, let us stress the inefficiency of the original \direct{} algorithm (\direct{} and \glbsolve{} implementations).
-As the median value is more than $2,000,000$, this means that \direct{} failed more than half of the test problems to solve.
+As the median value is more than $2,000,000$, \glbsolve{} failed more than half of the test problems to solve.
+The performance of the \glccluster{} algorithm, which showed the best average results in the previous study, has also decreased significantly (see the \textbf{Average results} column in \cref{tab:results,tab:results2}).
+It turns out that the use of \fmincon{} with default parameters in hybridized methods (\directrev, \dirmin, and \birmin) is much more effective in finding a solution with higher accuracy than the \glccluster.
+Furthermore, \glccluster{} turned out to be the slowest algorithm among all involved in this study.

-Finally, the performance profiles on the interval $[1, 10000]$ of the selected algorithms are shown in \cref{fig:box3}.
-Once again, the performance profiles confirm that the hybridized algorithms are more efficient than traditional \direct-type approaches.
-However, when the performance ratio increases, \directgl{} outperforms all algorithms, including \birmin{}, in function evaluations and execution time.
+Finally, the data profiles of the selected algorithms are shown in \cref{fig:box3}.
+Once again, the date profiles confirm that the hybridized algorithms are more efficient than traditional \direct-type approaches.
+However, by increasing the maximal budget of function evaluations, the traditional \directgl{} algorithm starts outperforming all algorithms, including hybridized ones.